awslabs/generative-ai-cdk-constructs/apidocs/classes/amazonaurora.AmazonAuroraDefaultVectorStore.md

-It includes creation of a VPC with 3 subnets (public, private with NAT Gateway, private without NAT Gateway), with the Amazon Aurora Serverless V2 Cluster being
+It includes creation of a VPC with 3 subnets (public, private with NAT Gateway, private without NAT Gateway), with the Amazon Aurora Serverless V2 Cluster.
-The cluster has 1 writer/reader of PosstgreSQL version 15.5
+The cluster has 1 writer/reader of PostgreSQL version 15.5
 instance (min capacity 0.5, max capacity 4).
-Lambda custom resource executes required pgvector and Amazon Bedrock Knowledge Base SQL queries against Aurora cluster during deploy.
+Lambda custom resource executes required pgvector and Amazon Bedrock Knowledge Base SQL queries against Aurora cluster during deployment.
 The secret containing databases credentials is being deployed and securely stored in AWS Secrets Manager.
-You must specify the same embeddings model that you used in KnowledgeBaseV2 construct.
+You must specify the same embeddings model that you used in KnowledgeBase construct.

 **`See`**